EcoBlockLabs/ecojs/README.md

 ### Networks

-Arbitrum SDK comes pre-configured for Mainnet and Goerli, and their Arbitrum counterparts.
-However, the networks functionality can be used to register networks for custom Arbitrum instances.
-Most of the classes in Arbitrum SDK depend on network objects so this must be configured before using other Arbitrum SDK functionality.
+EcoJs comes pre-configured for Ethereum Mainnet and Sepolia Testnet, and their EcoBlock counterparts.
+However, the networks functionality can be used to register networks for custom EcoBlock instances.
+Most of the classes in EcoJs depend on network objects so this must be configured before using other EcoJs functionality.

 ### Inbox tools

-As part of normal operation the Arbitrum sequencer will messages into the rollup chain.
+As part of normal operation the EcoBlock sequencer will messages into the rollup chain.
 However, if the sequencer is unavailable and not posting batches, the inbox tools can be used to force the inclusion of transactions into the rollup chain.

 ### Utils

 - **EventFetcher** - A utility to provide typing for the fetching of events
 - **MultiCaller** - A utility for executing multiple calls as part of a single RPC request.
 This can be useful for reducing round trips.
-- **constants** - A list of useful Arbitrum related constants
+- **constants** - A list of useful EcoBlock related constants

 ### Run Integration tests